Geek92/Reverse-engineering/session_1/strings.md

 - Name of the challenge: strings

-- Download date: January 1st 2022 00h00
+- Download date: 07/11/2023
-- Resolved: Yes/No
+- Resolved: Yes

-- Solution (Password): XXX
+- Solution (Password): Ors0n Sco77 C4rd
-- Finish date: January 1st 2022 00h00
+- Finish date: 07/11/2023
-- Time spent: 0day 00h 00min
+- Time spent: 0day 00h 20min

 - Tools used: XXX

 # Resolution steps

-I have launched the program.

-I have try "toto" as argv and I have seen that it's not the right password

-I have open the program in ghidra

-I have open the entry function

-...
+J'ai executé le programme pour analiser le resultat

+j'ai coonstaté que le programme contenait des chaines de caractères

+j'ai lancé le programme avec la commande strings pour extraire toutes les chaines de caractères, parmis celles ci se trrouvait le mot de passe.

 # Challenge evaluation

 - How do you estimate the difficulty of the challenge?
-1. Very easy  ; 2.
-Easy ; 3.
-Medium; 4.
-Hard; 5.
-Very hard
+1. Very easy;

 X

 - How do you estimate the ratio between the points and the difficulty of the challenge?
-1. Not enough point ; 2.
-No problem ; 3.
-Too much point
+2. No problem;

 X

 - How many points would you accord to the challenge?

-XXX points
+50 points